 The Believable Adventures of an Invisible Man: played 30 minutes, not played to completion

+"undo" doesn't work.
+I'm really curious how the author messed that one up.
 Plenty of rooms are underdescribed.
 (Some rooms, like my lab at the university, even lacked an exit list.)
 It needed more effort on syntax.
 (I went through quite a few phrasings before I was able to throw the pizza out the window.
 Had I not been told that was the solution in the hints, I would have changed tacks long before.
 "Walking through doors" text is sometimes printed when the door is locked.

 In short, while this could have been an interesting game if it had been fully polished, it should have gotten much more work before being entered.